marcusprose/quantum-cryptography/README.md

   pip3 install qiskit
 ```

+Note that there are other dependencies (packages like Numpy and Pandas), so I've omitted these assuming you have the boilerplate code already installed.

 Run the program in the terminal using the following for without interception and interception, respectively

 ```bash